 If the calling vessel or station is listed in your DSC calling directory, the vessel or station name, as it is listed, appears in the display.
 If the caller is not listed in your directory, the caller's MMSID appears in the display.
-Also, your transceiver is set to a working channel selected by the caller.
+Also, alternating page shows the requested working channel by a caller.